DisnakeDev/disnake/docs/ext/commands/api/bots.rst

 Bots
 ====

-This section documents everything related to bots - specialized :class:`disnake.Client`\s whose purpose is to make (application) commands easier to develop.
+This section documents everything related to bots - specialized :class:`disnake.Client`\s whose purpose is to streamline and simplify development of (application) commands.

 Classes
 -------